MAKITO TAKAGI

 What do you do at OLTA?
 What is the origin of its name?

 In OLTA, we create a work together with a theme that is linked to matsuri (Japanese festival), Japanese culture, and soil.
 In the most recent work, we attempted an expression where the members blend into the work and construct a space and a situation.
-Our representative piece is called Tsuchikure No Hokora (English title: Soil Shrine) it received the Taro Okamoto Award in 2011 (Taro Okamoto Award for Contemporary Art).
+Our representative piece is called Tsuchikure No Hokora (Soil Shrine) it received the Taro Okamoto Award in 2011 (Taro Okamoto Award for Contemporary Art).
 We also have an exhibition until October 3rd, exhibiting documentation videos and works of our performance titled Yubi Choukoku (finger sculpture) that was performed from September 23rd until the 25th, at Okamoto Taro Memorial Museum.
 OLTA has a meaning of our selves becoming a thick pipe that can connect the root that has produced art in ancient times to the present.

 What is your childhood dream?